dilipkumar26/302584/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- --- Designing of calculator to perform mathematical operations using c language.
+ --- Designing of Library Management System(LMS) to perform maintaining the database for entering new books and recording books that have been borrowed with their respective due dates using c language.

 ## Research
 ![Description](Link to Pic)
-    --In general we will use calculator to perform mathematical and logical operations in our daily lives.
+    --In general we will use Library Managaement System(LMS) to study, research, etc,.. in our daily lives.
-    --This will be helpful in finding the accurate and exact answers from this implementation.
+    --This will be helpful in finding the accurate books and resources from this implementation.
 ## Cost and Features
 ![Description](Link to Pic)
     --Establish schedule and constraints.
 ## Defining Our System
     -- Evaluate System for feasibility.
-    -- Perform economic and technical analysis.
+    -- Perform keep track of the books and their checkouts.
 ## SWOT ANALYSIS
 ![SWOT-Sample](Link to Pic)
     -- Any user can access the program code with proper authentication.